j-jorge/pack-my-sprites/README.md

 name, where `N` ranges from 1 to the number of files required to pack all the sprites.

+The color components of the pixels in the resulting PNG file are multiplied by their alpha components, a process known as "premultiplied alpha".
+This behavior can be prevented with the `--no-premultiplied-alpha` argument.

 The sprites may be rotated a quarter turn anticlockwise if it helps to produce a better packing.
 This behavior can be prevented with the `--no-rotation` argument, in which case no rotation will occur.